 FAQs: Review or audit of sustainability reports

-These frequently asked questions (FAQs) contain guidance about the review and auditing requirements relating to sustainability reports under the Corporations Act 2001 (Cth) (Corporations Act).
+These frequently asked questions (FAQs) contain guidance about the review and audit requirements relating to sustainability reports under the Corporations Act 2001 (Cth) (Corporations Act).

 They are relevant to both auditors of sustainability reports and preparers of sustainability reports.
 They may be helpful for:

-- auditors in understanding their obligations under the Corporations Act, such as in relation to forming an opinion on the sustainability report, what the auditor’s report on the sustainability report must contain, and the extent to which the modified liability settings apply to statements in the auditor’s report on the sustainability report, and
+- auditors in understanding their obligations under the Corporations Act, such as in relation to forming an opinion on the sustainability report, what the auditor’s report on the sustainability report must contain, the extent to which the modified liability settings apply to statements in an auditor’s report on the sustainability report, and auditor independence and reporting, and

-- preparers in understanding their obligations in relation to obtaining a review or audit of the sustainability report, the appointment/removal/resignation of auditors, and who can conduct a review/audit of the sustainability report.
+- preparers in understanding their obligations in relation to obtaining a review or audit of the sustainability report, the appointment/removal/resignation of auditors and who can conduct a review or audit of the sustainability report.

 1. If an entity is required to prepare a sustainability report, what are its obligations in relation to obtaining a review or audit?